WE RUN THIS CITY

 About the Program

 WRTC is a 12 to 22 week program where individual teams are formed at schools and are led by teachers or volunteer coaches with assistance from YMCA coaches.
-The teachers/ coaches are responsible for scheduling practices, submitting extensive paperwork and ensuring that their teams attend pre-race events (kickoff, conditioning clinic and practice races – 10k teams only).
+The teachers/ coaches are responsible for scheduling practices, submitting extensive paperwork and ensuring that their teams attend pre-race events (kickoff, conditioning clinic and practice races).
 WRTC offers the students a training schedule (which includes a nutrition component) that allows them to cover the distances necessary to be prepared to run in the Rite Aid Cleveland Marathon.
 A WRTC student does not have to be an athlete to participate in this program.
 Our goal for each student is completion rather than competition.

 Forming a Team

 Individual teams are formed within Cleveland Metropolitan School District and are led by teachers, volunteer coaches, YMCA coaches and peer mentors.

 The teachers/coaches are responsible for scheduling practices, submitting the necessary paperwork, tack the student's conditioning, and ensuring all students attend required pre-race events.